SalahIj/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5.Task5:Write a function that changes all lowercase letters of a string to uppercase.
 6.Task6:Write a function that capitalizes all words of a string.
 7.Task7:Write a function that encodes a string into 1337.
+8.Task8:Write a function that encodes a string using rot13.